 John Tarrant walks us through the ancient forests he knew as a child.
 Fire sirens, the Queensland Magpie singing, and Linji’s Solitary Brightness.
 How do we live the life we have in the face of vast change?
 Audio recording from Winter Sesshin 2020.

 Deshan is determined to prove his scholarly certainty.
-He encounters 2 teachers who help him see the light.
+He encounters two teachers who help him see the light.
 John talks about refuge; What is it?
-Why take it?
+Why take refuge?
 What is the rakusu?
-A robe of freedom?
-Zen rests ultimately in mystery and cultivates uncertainty.
-Having confidence in the light always working inside you – Linji’s teachings.
-PZI’s approach: working with vows as koans.
-Music -Jordan McConnell.
-As recorded Feb.
+PZI’s approach—working with refuge vows as koans.
+Zen ultimately rests in mystery and uncertainty.
+Linji says, “Have confidence in the light always working inside you.”
+Music with Jordan McConnell.
+Sunday talk as recorded Feb.
 28th, 2021.

 This is 8th century Zen ancestor Shitou Xiqian’s great song, the Sandokai—or Taking Part in the Gathering, as translated by Joan Sutherland and John Tarrant.
 This foundational text is often read at Winter Solstice.
 “When you let these words in, you encounter the ancestors.”
 Winter Sesshin January, 2020.